 The Jupiter Temple was on the Capitoline Hill, slightly more west than the aforementioned Lupercal and Saturn Temples.
 The site in Rome where the centre of the temple to Jupiter was built stood around 12.48161 degrees east longitude.
 It is a total of 78,72361 degrees east of the centre of the crater.
 This means that (4 x 78.72361) = 314.89444 minutes must be added to the impact time in the crater at 66.242 degrees west longitude.
 And that has to be rewritten as time again.

 Thus, it was at Jupiter’s site 22h:31m:41.6664s on the evening of 5 December during the cosmic impact on Greenland.
-It is striking that in the middle of the impact time, the row of numbers of the number pi (3.1416) is visible after 22.
+It is striking that in the middle of the impact time, the number pi (3.1416) is visible after 22.
 It may give a clue to why Jove was renamed into Ju(pi)ter at some point.
-Moreover, the row of 6664 appears after the decimal point for seconds.
+Moreover, the number 6664 appears after the decimal point for seconds.
 These four digits again add up to 22, just like the numbers in the year 10,876 BC.
-But 6664 is also the same row of numbers, but then from 666.4 years, which concerns the time span between the start of the Egyptian calendar on 19 July, 11,542 BC. and the Deluge date on 5 December, 10,876 BC.
-And 666 is a confirmation code in the Deluge model as we saw before.
+But 6664 is also the same number combination, but then from 666.4 years, which concerns the time span between the start of the Egyptian calendar on 19 July, 11,542 BC. and the Deluge date on 5 December, 10,876 BC.
+And 666 is a confirmation code in the Deluge model as was shown before.

 The planet Jupiter is the great patron of ‘mother earth’ against comets: the Romans probably placed the statue of Jupiter in their temple at 12.48161 degrees east longitude.